hupaulcamacho/cotw-combo-maker/README.md

 This project was sparked after seeing [this thread](https://x.com/play2xko/status/1787633824752455959?s=61) on Twitter.

-Essentially the 2KXO team sahred a combo and many people expressed dissatisfaction with the notation used.
+Essentially the 2KXO team shared a combo and many people expressed dissatisfaction with the notation used.

 ```plaintext